Alexander E. Davis

 September 15, 2016

 Carlock Copeland’s Annual Insurance Coverage and Bad Faith Seminar for claims professionals serving Georgia, South Carolina and Tennessee was held at the Atlanta Botanical Garden on September 15.
-Melissa Bailey, Jeff Crudup, Jack Daniel, Alex Davis, Broderick Harrell, Mark Hood, Charlie McDaniel, Kimberly Reeves, David Root, Fred Valz, Lee Weatherly, Sarah Wetmore and Ryan Wilhelm presented.
-Topics included: • Litigating Coverage Issues Through Appeal • Construction Defect Coverage Issues • Rescinding Policies • Effective Denials and Reservation of Rights Letters • Interplay of Underwriting and Claims • Coverage Issues Involving Additional Insureds • Litigation Coverage Issues In Trucking Policies • Coverage Issues in a Sharing Economy Please contact Patricia F. O’Toole at firstname.lastname@example.org for more information.
+Melissa Bailey, Jack Daniel, Alex Davis, Charlie McDaniel, David Root, Fred Valz, Lee Weatherly, Sarah Wetmore and Ryan Wilhelm presented.
+Topics included: Litigating Coverage Issues Through Appeal • Construction Defect Coverage Issues • Rescinding Policies • Effective Denials and Reservation of Rights Letters • Interplay of Underwriting and Claims • Coverage Issues Involving Additional Insureds • Litigation Coverage Issues In Trucking Policies • Coverage Issues in a Sharing Economy.
+Please contact Michelle Mattox at firstname.lastname@example.org for more information.

 U.S. District Court Rules on “Your Work” Exclusion – Recent Blog Posting by Alex Davis